It’s Never Too Late To Be Fit

 Lifestyle Research Institute, two-thirds of all senior Canadians have

 dangerously inactive lifestyles.
-According to the 1996-97 National
+A National

 over the age of 55 engaged in 15 minutes or more of physical activity each